 If you have a child aged 3 years or younger, they may be more comfortable sitting in your lap for their check-up.
 This is often called a “knee-to-knee” exam.
 Our dental assistant will help you position your child so that they are facing you, with their legs wrapped around your waist, as if they are giving you a big hug.
 Dr. Stephanie, Dr. Katie, or Dr. Taryn will then sit facing you with their knees against yours, so that they can gently lay your child’s head back in their lap on a soft cushion or pillow.
 Parents are asked to hold their child’s hands right over their tummy.

 Your child’s mouth will be examined with a mirror, and if necessary, any plaque or buildup that has accumulated on the teeth will be cleaned.
 The teeth and gums will be brushed with a soft toothbrush, dried with a cotton gauze and topical fluoride will be applied with a soft brush if indicated.
 Immediately after the exam, your child will be rewarded with a prize for doing a great job!

 Some children are relaxed and calm in this position, while others are cautious of having someone unfamiliar look into their mouth or of leaning back.
 It is not uncommon for a young child to wiggle or make noise during the exam and it is important for parents and caregivers to understand the exam does not hurt.
 Without the exam, a child’s oral health status cannot be accurately evaluated.
-Both Dr. Stephanie and Dr. Katie understand that minimizing the length of time your child is being examined will help them to feel safe and comfortable at each visit.
+Dr. Stephanie, Dr. Katie, and Dr. Taryn understand that minimizing the length of time your child is being examined will help them to feel safe and comfortable at each visit.